StopFailure Hook: Observability for API Error Termination¶

 }

-A hook without a matcher fires for all StopFailure events regardless of error type.
+A hook without a matcher fires for every StopFailure event, whatever the error type.

-error_type,session_id, and timestamp to a file recovery scripts can poll - Operator alerting — push to Slack or PagerDuty when
+error_type,session_id, and a timestamp to a file recovery scripts can poll - Operator alerting: push to Slack or PagerDuty when

 transcript_pathfor post-mortems

-StopFailure fits into a recovery architecture as the notification layer.
-The retry/re-launch decision lives outside Claude Code:
+StopFailure is the notification layer in a recovery design.
+The retry or re-launch decision lives outside Claude Code:

 sequenceDiagram